“It’s been seven weeks since I’ve heard from Portia, Father Thomas,” I said.

 It was also the only closed door in the house.
 Approaching it felt wrong.
 As if it was never meant to be opened again.
 As if whatever secrets this door held hadn’t been seen by anyone for 7 weeks, 3 days, 14 hours, 6 minutes, 47 seconds and counting.

 Still, I put my hand on the doorknob.
 My shaking, cold hand.
 I twisted the metal ball.
-I could feel it struggle against me, trying hold itself closed, trying to keep anything from disturbing.
+I could feel it struggle against me, trying hold itself closed, trying to keep anything from disturbing what’s inside.
 I put my second hand on the door knob, and twisted harder.
 Still, it struggled and creaked against me, begging me not to open it, screaming at me to stop.
 But I wouldn’t.
 I couldn’t.
 Not at this point.

 There was ink everyone.
 It was unmistakable how drenched in raw ink the room really was.
 The ceilings, the walls, the floors, the…